meyerlouis/meyerlouis.github.io/about.md

 I am interested in modern Machine Learning methods and general Statistical Learning theory.
 I am also quite passionate about financial markets, especially from a systematic / quantitative angle.

+I say the word "learning" a lot.

+---
 ### Education

 - **PhD in Statistics & Machine Learning** --  University of Warwick -- 2025-2028